Project-MONAI/tutorials/federated_learning/breast_density_challenge/README.md

 ```

 ### 1.2 Build container
-The argument specifies the FQDN of the FL server.
+The argument specifies the FQDN (Fully Qualified Domain Name) of the FL server.
 Use `localhost` when simulating FL on your machine.
 ```
 ./build_docker.sh localhost
 ```